Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 IOC and BIOC alerts are applicable on stitched data only and are not available on raw data.

-To ingest detection data from NGFW.
+To ingest detection data from NGFW or Panorama:

 1. Select SettingsConfigurationsData CollectionCollection Integrations.